Hospital: 785-336-6181 | Seneca Family Practice: 785-336-6107

 Respiratory Therapy

 Most people take breathing for granted.
 Its second nature and an involuntary reflex.
 But, for those who suffer from breathing problems, each breath is a major effort.
 The range of people who suffer from breathing problems range from newborns to senior citizens.
-They suffer from chronic lung disorders such as asthma, bronchitis, and emphysema.
+They suffer from chronic lung disorders such as asthma, bronchitis, COPD and emphysema.
 People with breathing problems might also include heart attack, stroke, pneumonia, and accident victims, premature infants, and people with cystic fibrosis, lung cancer or AIDS.

 Under the direction of a physician, respiratory therapy practitioners are the health care specialists who evaluate, treat, educate and care for patients with breathing disorders.